Drawing a Mandala is as simple as repeating this sentence: “I can draw a Mandala”!

 Yes!
 To all those who consider themselves with no artistic skills whatsoever, the word drawing seems scary, and they directly connect it with the word “failure” which generates negative feelings and results in pushing those people further away from arts.

 Drawing a Mandala is different from the drawing we have seen and know.
-This art does not require artistic skills.
+As you’ll see in this simple Mandala tutorial, this art does not require artistic skills.
 It is simple, tailored to suit every single person no matter what his/her skills are.

 But before starting to talk about drawing a Mandala, let’s have a quick flashback on what a Mandala is.
 A Mandala is composed of a number of circles organized around the same center.
 It was first created by Buddha that used it and preached it as a form of art that helps monks enter a state of mindfulness.